Deeps18-crypto/Email-clone/README.md

 * The app includes REACT-ROUTER to load the page without any refresh.

-* The composed mail data are stored in the firebase(fireStore) and fetches the data to UI.
+* The composed mail datas are stored in the firebase(fireStore) and fetches the data to UI.

 * The state of the app is maintained by REDUX.